Pionia (Mysia)

 Pionia (Πιονία) or Pioniai (Πιονίαι) was a town in the interior of ancient Mysia, on the river Satnioeis, to the northwest of Antandrus, and to the northeast of Gargara.

+Its people believed the town was founded by Pionis, one of the descendants of Heracles.
+According to local tradition, whenever the inhabitants prepared a sacrifice to honor him as a hero, smoke would mysteriously rise from his tomb on its own.

 Under the Roman dominion it belonged to the jurisdiction of Adramyttium, and in the ecclesiastical notices it appears as a bishopric of the Hellespontine province.
 The bishop Aetius represented the city at the Council of Ephesus.
 No longer the seat of a residential bishop, it remains a titular see of the Roman Catholic Church.

 Its site is located near Gömeniç in Asiatic Turkey.